Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

-Bloom lists six form types: lightbox popup, fly-in/slide-in, widget, below post, in-content shortcodes, and locked content.
+Bloom lists six form types: Lightbox popup, fly-in/slide-in, widget, below post, in-content shortcodes, and locked content.

-With OptinMonster, the canvas form allows you to display any custom you like within the popup window.
+With OptinMonster, the canvas form allows you to display any custom content you like within the popup window.
 This content could be product links, social media profiles, and shareable links, or anything appropriate to your content.
-In short: the endless possibilities presented by the canvas form make it a very interesting feature.
+In short: The endless possibilities presented by the canvas form make it a very interesting feature.

 OptinMonster’s recently added fullscreen takeover form is also a winner.
 When displayed, this option covers the whole browser window, and can be launched when a visitor arrives on your site or is about to leave.
 If you really want to grab the attention of your visitors, this could well be the best option.

 Both plugins also give you a selection of animation effects to apply to your forms to catch the attention of your readers.
 While OptinMonster has more animation effects, the difference between the two isn’t that substantial.
 However, a recent update to OptinMonster lets you add sounds to your popups as they’re displayed.